Yusser96/Exploring-Paracrawl-for-Document-level-Neural-Machine-Translation/README.md

 ## Data Extraction

-we provided the final dataset we used in the paper is in the raw_data folder.
+we provided the final dataset we used in the paper in the raw_data folder.

 for re-extracting the data you can follow the instruction below: